If you put a weight on a table, the weight will press down on the table.

 The normal force is the force that pushes straight up on the

-In the figure above, the green arrow is the force that pushes on the
+In the figure below, the green arrow is the force that pushes on the

 weight.
 The red arrow is the force that pushes on the table.